Reason (Melanie C album): Chart performance

 Reason debuted at number 5 on the UK Albums Chart on the issue dated 22 March 2003.
 Sales began to decline in the second week, with the album falling to number 19, appearing on the chart for three more weeks before falling out.
 The release of the second single "On the Horizon" in June 2003 boosted the sales of the album, with the album reappearing on the UK Albums Chart for two weeks at number 81 and 99.
 The final single, "Melt"/"Yeh, Yeh, Yeh", did not help the album re-chart in the top 100.
 Reason entered the chart for the last time on 17 January 2004, completing an eight-week appearance.
 Because of the poor sales, Virgin Records decided to drop Melanie C at the end of 2003.
 In an interview with The Guardian in 2007, Chisholm stated that she had "mixed feelings" about being dropped after the poor sales of Reason, but stated that she knew that Virgin Records "were starting to lose faith in me, so I was actually quite relieved to go."

+Reason was issued on vinyl for the first time in April 2025, as part of that year's Record Store Day; the album saw minor commercial success, entering the UK Physical Albums Chart at number 99 on 18 April 2025.